 HST students are encouraged to allocate a larger fraction of their time to research than is possible in the four-year MD program.
 By extending the MD program to five or more years, a student can devote significantly more time to research.
 Many ways to accomplish this objective exist; one way is to extend the preclerkship period from two to three years, balancing research and a reduced course load.
 Another common arrangement is to dedicate one or more full years exclusively to research.

-As soon as a student contemplates taking an additional year, he/she must initiate a consultation with the Master or an Associate Master of the student’s Academic Society.
+As soon as a student contemplates taking an additional year, he/she must initiate a consultation with the Advisory Dean/Director or Associate Director of the student’s Academic Society.
 That consultation will include a consideration of the rationale, timing, enrollment status, financial implications, and overall career implications of the additional year.
 This may require several sessions, possibly with additional referrals to the Office of Advising Resources (OAR), HMS Registrar, Harvard University Health Services (HUHS), Financial Aid, Society Scholars in Medicine fellow, etc. These requests will ultimately require formal application and review and will have specific deadlines associated with them (see Section 3.08, Scholars in Medicine).
 Students should also develop a Plan B that will be pursued if the initial proposal is not approved; typically, Plan B would involve continued enrollment in courses that meet the graduation requirements of the MD curriculum.

 Students must demonstrate how they will support themselves financially during the additional year; a meeting with a representative of the Financial Aid Office is mandatory for students who receive financial aid.
 Competitive funding for such years through a research assistantship, traveling fellowship, or other mechanism may be pursued through the Scholars in Medicine Office.